tanrax/org-social/README.md

 #+FOLLOW: https://jane.com/social.org
 ```

-Now you can read your friends' posts using your favorite [Org Social client](https://github.com/tanrax/awesome-org-social/).
+Now you can read your friends' posts.
+We recommend the [official client](https://github.com/tanrax/org-social.el) for Emacs users, or check [other clients](https://github.com/tanrax/awesome-org-social/).

 ### ✍️ You write, reply and read